ARGENTINA

 A female serf is birched

 Here is a painting from a Korean history book, showing life in Russia around 1700.
 The caption says "Corporal punishment was common in the Russian Empire.
 Serfs who were given a choice of a fine or a whipping usually chose the whipping" (presumably they couldn't afford the fine).
-In fact rural serfs (landless peasants) were subject to CP until the end of the 19th century -- see this Sep 1903 news item.
-The implement being used here is clearly a birch, but I do not know how accurate this (presumably modern) artist's impression is.
+In fact rural serfs (landless peasants) were subject to CP until after the end of the 19th century -- see this Sep 1903 news item.
+The implement being used here is clearly a birch.
+The picture, by German artist Christian Geissler, was first published in 1805.

 Military flogging c.1700